ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/14-Incident-Report.md

 - Enforce Multi-Factor Authentication (MFA).
 - Strengthen SPF, DKIM, and DMARC policies.
 - Block identified malicious domains and infrastructure.
-- Continuously monitor threat intelligence feeds.
+- Continuously monitor Threat Intelligence feeds.
 - Implement advanced email filtering and anti-phishing controls.
 - Encourage prompt reporting of suspicious emails.

 ---

-# Conclusion
+# ✅ Conclusion

-The investigation successfully identified the phishing infrastructure, extracted actionable Indicators of Compromise (IOCs), validated them using multiple threat intelligence platforms, and mapped the observed attacker behavior to the MITRE ATT&CK framework.
+The investigation successfully identified the phishing infrastructure, extracted actionable Indicators of Compromise (IOCs), validated them using multiple Threat Intelligence platforms, and mapped the observed attacker behavior to the MITRE ATT&CK framework.

 The structured investigation methodology provided a comprehensive understanding of the phishing campaign and produced actionable recommendations for improving organizational defenses against future phishing attacks.

+---

+# ➡️ Next Phase

+Continue to **Phase 15 – Lessons Learned** to summarize the key takeaways from the investigation and identify improvements for future phishing investigations and incident response activities.